eos428/Simfile-Repository/README.md

 A: From my own words - expect jacks, trills, and streams.
 I'm pretty anti-noodle.

 Q: How long have you been charting?<br>
 A: I first started like... around a decade ago I guess?
+Not under this name.
 Haven't been consistent with charting though, since it really depends on my mood, and whether I'm busy or not.

 Q: Are you that kind of guy that uses different aliases for some charts?<br>
 A: Yes, haha